 Figures 3. a,b.
 Motion of north paleomagnetic pole related to “stable” pole of rotation of the Earth, during last 4000 years.
 Time counted backward from present time (dot for each 100 years).
 According to (McElhinny and McFadden, 2000), redrawn by © J. Kostelecký.

 Now we wish to see how the magnetic pole motions affect the direction observed from place and time of in our interest when the direction is defined by a compass and not astronomically.
 Compass measures directions (angles, azimuths) with respect to local magnetic lines of force lm (roughly saying to the current magnetic pole) and not in direction la to the astronomical north or the pole of rotation of the Earth.
 The horizontal (azimuth) difference lm – la is paleomagnetic (archaeomagnetic) declination.
-The example of it for Beijing during last few thousand years is in Figure 4a (more details below), for Mesoamerica in Figure 4b.
+The example of it for Beijing during the last few thousand years is in Figure 4a (more details below), for Mesoamerica in Figure 4b.